 (Opus 1-27 and 35)

-In 1929 he assumed the post of Conductor of the Berliner Sinfonie Orchester (Berlin Symphony Orchestra) where he stayed until the orchestra was dismantled by the Nazi regime.
+In 1928, at the age of 25, he assumed the post of Conductor of the Berliner Sinfonie Orchester (Berlin Symphony Orchestra) where he stayed until the orchestra was dismantled by the Nazi regime.

 During his years in Germany, Lavry began to address Jewish subjects in some of his music.
-His Jewish Suite for string quartet (or string orchestra, Op.
+His Suite Juif (Jewish Suite) for String Orchestra or String Quartet (Op.
 17) and orchestral piece – Hassidic Dance (Op.
 22) were both premiered in Berlin in 1930 and 1931.
 He also evinced an interest at that stage in artistic conceptions of other folksong traditions, as demonstrated by his Variations on a Latvian Folksong (Op.
 11), which was premiered by the Berliner Sinfonieorchester around the same time.

 Lavry continued writing for the movie industry mostly in Finland where in 1934 he collaborated with Otto Preminger.
 At the same year he married Helena Mazoh who was a successful journalist in the Sivodnia newspaper in Riga.